The Family Birthplace

 To make an appointment with a physician, or to register for our pre-natal classes and orientation, please call (866) 938-7256.

-At the Alternative Birth Center, we put the parents in control of their birthing experience.
+At the Alternative Birth Center (ABC), we put the parents in control of their birthing experience.
 Many birthing parents prefer natural childbirth in the company of family.
-The Alternative Birthing Center provides families with the room and resources to create a welcoming, home-like setting for natural childbirth.
+The Alternative Birthing Center provides families with the room and resources to create a welcoming setting for natural childbirth that encourages use of alternative comfort measures such as tub immersion and positioning during labor and birth.

 West Suburban Medical Center’s midwifery services is one of the largest in the area.
 Our certified nurse-midwives are accredited by the American College of Nurse-Midwives and offer a wide range of gynecologic care and birthing options.